push-protocol/push-dev-docs/concepts/create-your-notif-channel/README.md

 In other words, any service, i.e., a dapp, protocol, or even a web2 service, that wants to send notifications out to its web3 users can choose to become a channel and establish an adequate communication bridge with its users.

 The creation of a channel is just a one-time simple procedure.
-It must be noted that channel creation only happens on the **Ethereum** blockchain and one wallet address can only create one channel only the protocol.
+It must be noted that channel creation only happens on the **Ethereum** blockchain and one wallet address can only create one channel on the protocol.

 {% hint style="info" %}
 **Note:** _Although channel creation only happens on the Ethereum blockchain, the protocol is designed to be chain-agnostic, i.e., channel owners can choose to send notification on any chain of their choice and not just Ethereum network_\
-__\
+**\
-_This is discussed extensively in the following section 👉_ [enabling-channel-on-other-chains](../../developer-guides/create-your-notif-channel/enabling-channel-on-other-chains/ "mention")__
+_This is discussed extensively in the following section 👉_ [enabling-channel-on-other-chains](../../developer-guides/create-your-notif-channel/enabling-channel-on-other-chains/ "mention")**
 {% endhint %}

 A successfully created channel is capable of _**sending notifications**_ to its subscribers, directly tied to their wallet addresses.
 Any wallet address can become a subscriber of a particular channel by simply **opting into** that channel.&#x20;